NSS-SE-Jumpstart/curriculum/parts/part1/classroom/clothesline.md

 ### Phase Nine

 Unless the secret word is very short, letting the user only guess one letter isn't going to work very well.
-Instead, we need to repeatedly ask the user for guesses.
-And what do we use when we want to do something more than once in our code?
+Instead, you need to repeatedly ask the user for guesses.
+And what do you use when you want to do something more than once in our code?
 That's right, a loop.

 Add a `while` loop to the `main` function.
 The loop should continue as long as `incorrect_count < 8`.
 Move the code that prompts the user, checks the guess and prints the result into the body of the `while` loop, remembering to indent properly.